marcusteh/DA-assignment/README.md

 - Input is expected to follow the OpenAPI specification.

 ## Known Limitations
-List any known limitations or areas for improvement:
 - No user accounts or login system.
 - No authentication/authorization which might allow DDOS / spams
 - No soft delete; deleted tasks are removed permanently.